There are a number of definitions for "gross sexual assault". It can be charged in numerous ways. Here are some of the most common ways.

 Then of course there are situations in which the victim is of a certain age.
 If the victim is 12 years old or younger for example, that is a Class A Felony.
 These are things that are punishable by up to 30 years in prison, lifetime registration as a sex offender, and of course serious prison time and fines.
 These are serious charges, they require a serious defense because the stakes are so very high.

 William T. Bly, Esq. is a graduate of Rutgers College where he majored in Political Science with a minor in U.S. History.
 Attorney Bly attended and graduated the University of Maine School of Law.
 During his time in law school, Attorney Bly focused on criminal defense.

-What distinguishes our firm from the numerous law firms throughout the state is that we genuinely care about the well-being of our clients.
-Because Attorney Bly is a sole practitioner, every client receives hands-on and personalized attention from Attorney Bly and our staff throughout the entirety of their case.
+What distinguishes our Firm from the numerous law firms throughout the state is that we genuinely care about the well-being of our clients.
+The staff and attorneys of WTB LAW ensure that every client receives hands-on and personalized attention throughout the life of their case.